How We Work

 3. Build with real users

-We build, show, and iterate.
+We build, show, and iterate in a workbench.
 The first version exists to create evidence.
 Real usage becomes the requirements document for the next version.

 4. Add the operating structure